Terms and Conditions

 Seminar(s): the Seminar(s), mentorship(s) and/or course(s) that We are providing to you as set out in the Booking;

-We/Our/Us: Progressive Property Ventures LLP of Unit 9, Office Village, Hampton, Peterborough, PE7 8GX.
+We/Our/Us: Progressive Property Ventures LLP of Unit 10, Office Village, Hampton, Peterborough, PE7 8GX.

-1.3 Why you should read them.
+2.3 Why you should read them.
 Please read these terms carefully before you submit your Booking to Us.
-These terms tell you who We are, how We will provide products to you, how you and We may change or end the contract, what to do if there is a problem and other important information.
+These terms tell you who We are, how We will provide Products to you, how you and We may change or end the contract, what to do if there is a problem and other important information.
 If you think that there is a mistake in these terms or require any changes, please contact Us to discuss.

-2.1 Who We are.
-We are a limited liability partnership registered in England and Wales.
-Our company registration number is OC361197 and Our registered office is at Unit 9, Office Village, Hampton, Peterborough, PE7 8GX.
+Who We are.
+We are Progressive Property Ventures LLP (company registration number: OC361197), Our registered office is at Unit 10, Office Village, Hampton, Peterborough, PE7 8GX.

-2.3 How We may contact you.
+3.2 How We may contact you.
 If We have to contact you We will do so by telephone or by writing to you at the email address or postal address you provided to Us in your Booking.

-2.4 “Writing" includes emails.
+3.3 "Writing" includes emails.
 When We use the words "writing" or "written" in these terms, this includes emails.

-3.1 How We will accept your Booking.
+4.1 How We will accept your Booking.
 Our acceptance of your Booking will take place when We email you to accept it, at which point a contract will come into existence between you and Us.

-3.2 If We cannot accept your Booking.
+4.2 If We cannot accept your Booking.
 If We are unable to accept your Booking, We will inform you of this in writing and will not charge you.
 This might be because of unexpected limits on Our resources which We could not reasonably plan for, because We have identified an error in the price or description of the Seminar or because there are no spaces left.

-3.3 Your Booking Reference.
+4.3 Your Booking Reference.
 We will assign a Booking reference number to your Booking and tell you what it is when We accept your Booking.
 It will help Us if you can tell Us the Booking reference whenever you contact Us about your Booking.